Skills & Training

 Each learning path contains various modules that you need to complete.
 Each module contains theory and assignment units as well as knowledge checks.
 You can start these whenever you want to learn more about a specific topic.

 Mendix offers regular classroom courses that align with the online learning paths, giving you a hands-on training experience.
 To start with the fundamentals, sign up for the Rapid Developer Course.
-Then, to take your skills to the next level and drive digital innovation, check out the Advanced Developer Course.
+Then, to take your skills to the next level and drive digital innovation, check out the Intermediate Developer Course and Advanced Developer Course.

 Mendix provides a free series of live and interactive webinars that will help you to understand the inner-workings of the platform.
 The wide range of webinar topics include UX, Java, REST integration, QA, mobile, and performance.
 Whether you are just getting started with Mendix or you are a veteran developer, there’s something for everyone.